 The 3.9kg (8.7lb) frame weight is actually comparable to the previous DHi owing to the very thick tube walls but stiffness apparently jumps around 30 percent and fatigue and impact strength another 40 percent – far more than anything the company could have done in aluminium.

-Additional impact resistance is provided by the 3K woven top sheet and a reinforced V-shaped down tube underside – similar in concept to what the US military does on its new MRAP vehicle.
+Additional impact resistance is provided by the 3K woven top sheet and a reinforced V-shaped down tube underside – similar in concept to what the

 The swingarm is a monocoque carbon fibre bit.